-Composition and work in 2020
+Composition and work in 2021

-At the statutory Board meeting following the Annual General Meeting 2020, the following Board members were appointed members of the Remuneration Committee:
+At the statutory Board meeting following the Annual General Meeting 2021, the following Board members were appointed members of the Remuneration Committee:

-- Carl-Henric Svanberg
+- · Carl-Henric Svanberg

-- Matti Alahuhta
+- · Matti Alahuhta

-- James W. Griffith
+- Kurt Jofs

-- · Mikael Sällström.
+- · Mikael Sällström

-Carl-Henric Svanberg was appointed Chairman of the Remuneration Committee
+Carl-Henric Svanberg was appointed Chairman of the Remuneration Committee.

-The Election Committee's assessment of the independence of members of the Remuneration Committee in accordance with the requirements in the Code, prior to the Annual General Meeting 2020, is presented under "Independence requirements" on page 175.
+The Election Committee's assessment of the independence of members of the Remuneration Committee in accordance with the requirements in the Code, prior to the Annual General Meeting 2021, is presented under "Independence requirements" on page 183.

-The Remuneration Committee held four regular and two extraordinary meetings during 2020.
+The Remuneration Committee held four regular meetings during 2021.
 The attendance of Board members at committee meetings is presented in the table below.
 The Remuneration Committee reports the outcome of its work to all members of the Board on a regular basis.

-The Board's composition and attendance at meetings January 1, 2020 - December 31, 2020
+The Board's composition and attendance at meetings January 1, 2021 - December 31, 2021